-Prerequisite Additional Information: Take either EDC 330, EDC 332, EDC 334, EDC 318 or EDC 321 Corequisites: Introduction to Curriculum Design I: Research-Based Practice
+Take either EDC 330, EDC 332, EDC 334, EDC 318 or EDC 321

 Early Childhood Learning Environments and Assessment

 (Formerly EDC 327) Students will be introduced to the elements of a quality early childhood learning environment.
 Building on their knowledge of child development, students will learn appropriate assessment tools and techniques, both formal and informal, to be able to evaluate young children's learning and development.